 Gaborik adds scoring to LA Kings’ playoff plans

-Nobody is wondering anymore after Gaborik helped the Kings reach the postseason on a roll.
+Nobody is wondering anymore after Gaborik helped the Kings reach the NHL postseason on a roll.

-Gaborik scored 16 points in 19 games as the Kings' top-line left wing down the stretch, adapting his game to coach Darryl Sutter's preferences while still providing his own unique offensive talents to the NHL's best defensive team.
-He fits in well in his third dressing room in two seasons, with teammates praising the veteran's commitment and talent with equal enthusiasm.
+Gaborik scored 16 points in 19 games as the Kings’ top-line left wing, adapting his game to coach Darryl Sutter’s preferences while still providing his own unique offensive talents to the NHL’s best defensive team.
+He fits in well in his third dressing room in two seasons, with teammates praising the Slovak veteran’s commitment and talent with equal enthusiasm.

 “No matter who gets traded here, you wonder how they’re going to fit into the system,” Doughty added. ”(But) he played in Minnesota.
 He knew how to play that system back in the day.
 He’s obviously amazing offensively, but he is good defensively.
 He tries his best, and that’s all you can ask.”